 |Distance||Date||Start time||Entry fee|

 |100km||21 Mar 2021||09:00||£TBA|

 Event details are available in the club calendar, where GPX routes and traditional Route Sheets are made available for download and printing.
 Please note the club no longer provides brevet cards for the club series.

 All club Audax events start and end at the Chippenham Sports and Social Club.
 Please arrive at least 15 minutes before the start time to register and pay the small entrance fee.
 Please bring the correct change!
-On the 50km and 100km events the club provides tea, coffee and cake at the control village hall, however, due to the ongoing COVID-19 pandemic, we plan to use local cafes along the route for all our Audax events in 2021.
+On the 50km and 100km events the club usually provides tea, coffee and cake at a control village hall, however, due to the ongoing COVID-19 pandemic, we plan to use local cafes along the route for all our Audax events in 2021.

 Riders have taken to returning to the Social Club for a quick drink at the end of the ride.
 On some audax events we arrange for the Social Club to provide bar snacks at the finish (order and pay for these at the bar).

 A few points to note about our Club Audax Series:

 - Routes are not mandatory unless otherwise stated, however all riders are expected to visit the designated control points to be sure of completing the required distance.